 After a short introduction from the incredibly charming Herbert Appleroth, CEO of Ferrari Australasia and hardcore lover of the Prancing Horse, we discover the itinerary includes a drive through the city and across the Harbour Bridge towards Pilu at Freshwater, followed by a pit stop at Palm Beach, before arriving at the delightful Bert’s in Newport for lunch.
 Yes, I know, it’s a tough gig.

 Briefing over (“don’t speed, don’t crash”, got it) we’re soon allocated our travelling partners and our cars, and included in the jaw-dropping, heart-stopping, eye-popping convoy are two Portofinos, a GTC4Lusso V12 and a GTC4Lusso T V8.

-As I sink into the (surprisingly comfortable) bucket-like leather seat and shut the door behind me with a sexy-as-hell thud, I get an instant glimpse into the life of a Ferrari owner.
+As I sink into the (surprisingly comfortable) bucket-like leather seat and shut the door of the Portofino behind me with a sexy-as-hell thud, I get an instant glimpse into the life of a Ferrari owner.